Main UK Pendulum Floor Testing offices at Preston, Blackpool (Lancashire) and Banbury, Oxford, Rugby and Coventry, (Oxfordshire and Warwickshire) -

 A PTV of 36 is required on Wet, Dry and floors contaminated with substances relevant to the immediate environment.
 The HSE informs us something like 90% of slip injury accidents occur on wet floors

 If the government was to step in and change the rules from recommended to required then many businesses would be immediately liable to claims as their floors would not pass floor testing.
 Many fraudulent claims would also arise.
-Pendulum Testing can virtually eliminate fraudulent slip injury accident claims -
+Pendulum Floor Testing can virtually eliminate fraudulent slip injury accident claims -

-NO, we are discrete and efficient in our floor testing.
+Minimally or even not at all with the correct timing, we are discrete and efficient in our floor testing.
 We can test out of hours and at 3 am on Sunday of you wish (we offer 24/7 testing at reasonable rates -

 YES, we only use floor testing methods recognised by the HSE and conducted to British Standards (BS7976-